DarkStussy/aioscraper/docs/concepts/pipelines.rst

 Flow
 -------------------
 Picture the flow as nested wrappers (matryoshka style): global middlewares form the outer shells around the per-type chain.
-If you’ve used FastAPI middleware, it’s the same shape: a wrapper receives ``call_next`` and must ``await call_next(item)`` to keep the item moving.
+If you’ve used FastAPI middleware, it’s the same shape: a wrapper receives ``handler`` and must ``await handler(item)`` to keep the item moving.

 .. code-block:: text